New-Resolve/deceptgold/documentation/whitepaper.md

 Deceptgold transforms each attack attempt into digital tokens.
 These tokens are rewards automatically generated from requests made by attackers.
 The more attacks, the more tokens are generated — and the more resources the company has to invest in security, intelligence, and prevention.
 This new model not only makes attacks less damaging but also turns them into opportunities to finance better protection and analytics.

 ### 3. How Deceptgold Works
-Distributed for Linux, Windows, and Apple, the honeypot captures attack data and converts it into tokens through smart contracts and code obfuscation.
+Deployed on all major operating systems, the Deceptgold captures attack data and converts it into tokens through smart contracts and code obfuscation.
 These tokens can be used to access Thread Intel, providing insights into malicious IPs, attacked services, and other threats.
-This makes the company smarter, anticipating risks and optimizing its defense actions.
+This makes the enterprise smarter by anticipating risks and optimizing its defense actions.
 The deployment is modular and designed for easy integration into existing infrastructure.
-Deceptgold runs as a command-line binary, installable via system package managers (APT, DNF, Homebrew, etc.), making it lightweight, fast, and ideal for both cloud and on-premise environments.
+Deceptgold runs as a command-line binary, installable through system package managers, making it lightweight, fast, and ideal for on-premises or cloud environments.
+Some use cases could be retail e-commerce platforms converting DDoS attack attempts into tokens, funding enhanced firewall protections, or a financial services provider using Thread Intel to map malicious IPs, reducing fraud and improving threat response.

 ### 4. Smart Contract Architecture
 Deceptgold is built on the ERC-20 token standard and relies on a dual smart contract infrastructure.
 The first contract manages token issuance, while the second is responsible for validating digital signatures attached to each attack log.
 This structure ensures that each token is minted only after a cryptographically verifiable interaction, thus eliminating the possibility of self-farming or token inflation through spoofing.